-- (1) there are no personnel working at the site for one hundred eighty (180) cc - (2) there are only security personnel at the site; - (3) there are personnel other than security people at the site, but they activities which can be described as maintenance or housekeeping, or relative to the site of the site. - (4) there are personnel at the site, but they are engaged in activities significantly moving the site towards completion of the mining operatior judge these activities in relation to the size of the operation, the nature of other facts: - (5) there is no sale or processing of material or movement of stockpiled mate - (6) there is only minimal or token excavation of mineral or other material; or - (7) mine development has ceased and mining has not recommenced.
+- (1) there are no personnel working at the site for one hundred eighty (180) consecutive days; - (2) there are only security personnel at the site; - (3) there are personnel other than security people at the site, but they are engaged in activities which can be described as maintenance or housekeeping, or related activity;

+- (4) there are personnel at the site, but they are engaged in activities which are not significantly moving the site towards completion of the mining operation.
+The Board will judge these activities in relation to the size of the operation, the nature of the ore body and other facts; - (5) there is no sale or processing of material or movement of stockpiled material; - (6) here is only minimal or token excavation of mineral or other material; or - (7) mine development has ceased and mining has not recommenced.